Which clinical note types will be released to patient’s myBeaumontChart?

 What if I feel threatened that there is a danger to me, as a clinician, if I release the note to the patients myBeaumontchart?

-If it is felt that there is danger to your own safety by releasing a note, please make a report with either Beaumont security or the police and document accordingly in the note utilizing the smartphrase: BH REASONS NOT TO SHARE NOTE
+If it is felt there is danger to your own safety by releasing a note, please make a report with either Beaumont security or the police.
+Proceed to deselect the “Share w/ Patient” button and select the reason for not sharing the note because of “danger to Beaumont Workforce member” from the popup that appears.

 As of October 20th, only the following will display a full last name within the patient’s myBeaumontChart.
 All other roles will display first name and first initial of the last name.
 Note: There are not any changes to name display with the release of the full legal medical record by the HIM department.